Andrews High School (North Carolina): Facilities

-Superintendents & Principals of Andrews High
+Superintendents and principals

 When Andrews High School operated as a private school, there was a principal.
 This would change when AHS switched to a public high school around 1905 after the incorporation of Andrews.
-From 1905 to the merger with Cherokee County Schools in 1969, Andrews City Schools did not have a principal, but rather a district superintendent.
-The last superintendent before the merger was Landrum Wilson.
+From 1905 to the merger with Cherokee County Schools in 1969, Andrews High School did not have a principal, but rather the Andrews City Schools superintendent serving that role.
+The last superintendent before the merger was C. Landrum Wilson.